josh-feng/lox/README.md

 ## us.lua

-Useful Stuff module can print out a table value.
+Useful Stuff module contains a funciton `var2str` to print out a table value, which is *useful* for debugging.
 To make sure self-referenced table is well treated, we turn on the safe mode: